-Field trips have been an essential component of our Development and Emergency Practice masters to learn about research methods and the meeting point between theory and practice.
+Field trips are an essential component of our Global Development and Humanitarian Practice masters (formerly Development and Emergency Practice, or DEP) to learn about research methods and the meeting point between theory and practice.
 Read about past field trips here.

 In the words of Sue Webb, MA DEP student 2018-19